grafbase/gateway-hooks-demo/README.md

 Additionally, the following tools are needed:

 - A C compiler, such as clang together with pkg-config (install based on your system, `cc` command is required)
-- If on linux, cargo-component depends on openssl (`libssl-dev` on Debian)
+- If on Linux, cargo-component depends on OpenSSL (`libssl-dev` on Debian)
 - Rust compiler ([install docs](https://www.rust-lang.org/learn/get-started))
 - Cargo component ([install docs](https://github.com/bytecodealliance/cargo-component?tab=readme-ov-file#installation))
 - A GraphQL client, such as [Altair](https://altair-gql.sirmuel.design/)